auto-mat/mnk-server-init/README.md

 This is the configuration for the server for rendering the Městem na Kole map tiles.
 It is configured to start up, pull this repository and run INIT.sh

-You can get access to the server by sending Tim the contents of `~/.ssh/id_rsa.pub`.
+You can get access to the server by adding the contents of `~/.ssh/id_rsa.pub` to [INIT.sh](https://github.com/auto-mat/mnk-server-init/blob/main/INIT.sh#L2) and restarting the server.

 Once your public key is added, you can log in with: